-Push the key into the main switch, and then turn it to "OFF" while still pushing it.
+From the "LOCK" position, push the key and turn it to "OFF".

-P∈ (Parking)
+p∈ (Parking)

-The steering is locked, and the taillights, license plate light and auxiliary lights are on.
-The hazard lights and turn signal lights can be turned on, but all other electrical systems are off.
+The hazard lights can be turned on, but all other electrical systems are off.
 The key can be removed.

-The steering must be locked before the key can be turned to "p∈".
+The steering must be locked before the key can be turned to "P\".

-Do not use the parking position for an extended length of time, otherwise the battery may discharge.
+Using the hazard lights for an extended length of time may cause the battery to discharge.